Intellipaat-Training/websiteMay10/readme.md

-hey, we are making changes
+hey, we are making changes.
+Just to test that my pipeline runs or not. if it runs it should bring all the data from the git repo, mentioned in the pipeline to my machine where jenkins run....-----> which means no more manually running command "git clone ........"